Deconstruction (building): Economic potential

 Deconstruction's economic viability varies from project to project.
 The amount of time and cost of labor are the main drawbacks.
 Harvesting materials from a structure can take weeks, whereas demolition may be completed in roughly a day.
 However, some of the costs, if not all, can be recovered.
-Reusing the materials in a new on-site structure, selling reclaimed materials, donating materials for income tax write-offs, and avoiding landfill “tipping fees” are all ways in which the cost of deconstruction can be made comparable to demolition.
+Reusing the materials in a new on-site structure, selling reclaimed materials, donating materials for income tax write-offs, and avoiding landfill "tipping fees" are all ways in which the cost of deconstruction can be made comparable to demolition.

 Reclaiming the materials for a new on-site structure is the most economically and environmentally efficient option.
 Tipping fees and the costs of new materials are avoided; in addition, the transportation of the materials is non-existent.
 Selling the used materials or donating them to non-profit organizations are another effective way of gaining capital.
-Donations to NPO's such as Habitat for Humanity’s ReStore are tax-deductible.
+Donations to non-profits such as Habitat for Humanity's ReStore are tax-deductible.
 Many times it is possible to claim the value to be half of what that particular material would cost new.
 When donating rare or antique components it is sometimes possible to claim a higher value than a comparable, brand-new material.